 - a.
 Junior events may be held in any of the age classes identified in Rule 2-3c above. - b.
 Junior events may be held in event bands based on ranking points. - c.
 Events may be classified as 'School/Junior'.
-This extends a J18 event to permit pupils in full time secondary education to continue to participate at a junior level representing their school or club up to the date of their nineteenth birthday. - This does not permit the inclusion of 'old boys' in a school crew. - d.
+This extends a J18 event to permit pupils in full time secondary education to continue to participate at a junior level representing their school or club up to and including the day before their nineteenth birthday.
+This does not permit the inclusion of former pupils in a school crew. - d.
 Junior events will attract ranking points.